Prateek019/report-generator-coding-challenge/Readme.md

     <div>
     <h4>Note:</h4>
     <p>1.
 Since its explicitly mentioned not to use any 3rd Party library except Junit hence commonly used 3rd party libraries including <b>spring-boot</b>, <b>apache-commons</b>, SLF4J (logger) have not been used in this project.</p>
     <p>2.
-Currently, all logs/messages are being written to console using System.out.println </p>
+Currently, all logs/messages are being written to console using System.out.println. </p>
+    <p>3.
+Output format has been kept very basic as it was not specified. </p>
     </div>
 </div>